Romans-I-XVI/Roku-gameEngine/README.md

 * gameEngine: This is a reference to the gameEngine so that every object instance can easily access its methods.

 ###### ---Variables---
-* name: The name is blank by default, except for rooms, in which case the name is automatically set to the name of the room.
-This can otherwise be used to name the instance if desired.
 * persistent: If true the instance will not be destroyed when the on changeRoom(), default behavior is to destroy all instances on changeRoom().
 * depth: Declares the instance draw depth.
 * x/y: The x and y positions of the instance.